sam2420/Python_Automation/README.md

 now you can use this for right hand counting fingeres

-# 3Controlling Hill Climb Racing
+# 3. Controlling Hill Climb Racing

 This program allows you to play the game hill climb racing using your right hand